National Council

 The SCI/ASCAP Commission Competition Coordinator sends out notices of the announcement of the competition, fields questions regarding the competition, administers entries, and works with ASCAP in the development of the competition.
 Additionally, the Coordinator arranges and organizes adjudication of the entries by outside judges.

-The Student Coordinator serves as the liaison between SCI and SCI Student Chapters.
-The Coordinator provides guidance to SCI Student Chapter leaders and faculty sponsors, develops and implements visioning, and aligns with the SCI secretary to provide administrative services.
+The Student Chapter Coordinator serves as the liaison between SCI and SCI Student Chapters.
+The Coordinator provides guidance to SCI Student Chapter leaders and faculty sponsors, develops and implements visioning, and coordinates with the SCI General Manager to provide administrative services.

 Marketing Coordinator